-Coordinating a vacation with other families is an effective budget family travel option.
-For example, as a group, you might decide to split the cost of food, gas, and accommodations for the trip.
+Coordinating a vacation with other families (or relatives) can be an effective budget travel option.
+For example, as a group, you might rent a large Airbnb with a pool or one that’s near a theme park.
+You could then split the cost of food, gas, and accommodations for the trip.
 If your group is large enough, certain attractions might also offer group discounts for admission.

 8. Be Flexible With Your Destination